 From the Treasury, the journey continues.
 The path widens, taking visitors to a much more open area.
 Here are tombs and houses built into the sandstone mountains by the Nabataeans 2000 years ago.

-This is the view from the hiking trail to the High Place of Sacrifice towards the end of the day.
+This is the view from the hiking trail to the High Place of Sacrifice.

 Hike through Petra